-Click here to read the abstract of the story on The New Yorker webpage (this week’s story is available only for subscribers).
-Sam Lipsyte’s “The Republic of Empathy” was originally published in the June 4 & 11, 2012 issue of The New Yorker.
+"The Republic of Empathy" by Sam Lipsyte Originally published in the June 4 & 11, 2012 issue of The New Yorker.

 Two weeks ago, when the Science Fiction issue came out, I started this story.
 Instead of finishing it, I read the other stories.
 I tried it again.
 Again, rather than finish, I read the rest of the magazine.
 Finally, and not a day too soon, I have finished “The Republic of Empathy,” and it was only this blog project that got me through it.